fossabot/stylo/docs/en_EN/pages/markdownsyntax.md

 ## Titles

 - Level 1 title (the title of the article).
-This must be completed in the metadata
+This must be completed in the metadata.
 - Level 2 titles (titles of each section) are preceded by 2 `#`.
 For example: `## Introduction`
 - Level 3 titles (subsections) are preceded by 3 `#`.
 For example: `### Mon titre de sous-section`
 - And so on (level 4, 4 `#`, etc.).